Azure/azure-sdk/docs/clang/implementation.md

 Include other targets as they appear useful during the development process.

+{% include requirement/SHOULD id="clang-tooling-minimize-variants" %} Minimize build variants.
+In particular do not add build options that change the client library ABI or API unless absolutely nessassarly.
+If nessassarly prefer options that strictly add functionality.

 > TODO: Should we advise using valgrind, cppcheck, or other analysis tools (static or dynamic)?

 {% include requirement/MUST id="clang-tooling-cmake-settings1" %} use hidden visibility when building dynamic libraries.
 For CMake: